nicolasvancan/monvandb/README.md

 ## What do I excpect with this work?

-I expect to tell the history and the project evolution as an Story, every obstacle, every bug, every situation that I face, will be documented and also the solutions that I had.
+I expect to tell the history and the project evolution as a Story, every obstacle, every bug, every situation that I face, will be documented and also the solutions that I had.
 I think this kind of diary is a good idea, and I have never seen anything like it.

 ## What are my goals developing this software?